 Duckling ‘Baby Brother’ was an open edition from 1962 to 1979 and stands 4.5” high.
 Initially priced at $35, he was $95 at retirement.
 Supposedly this is a baby merganser according to the 1965 Cybis catalog, but merganser ducklings are heavily colored, not white.
 There was a one-of-a-kind sculpture created for a benefit auction in 1978 which added a flowery parasol; that piece was given the special name of April Rain.

 The Wood Wren with Dogwood was introduced in 1963 in both white bisque and color.
-The white one was made for only one year (1963-1964) at $55 and came with an accompanying wood base.
+The white one was made for only one year (1963-1964) at $55 and came with an accompanying wood base (but see note below.)
 The color one was not retired until 1981.
 The color version started at $70 retail and closed at $395.
-It is 5.5” high and was also produced with the accompanying base until September 1975, at which time the bases were discontinued.
+It is 5.5” high and was also produced with an accompanying brown wood base until September 1975, at which time the bases were discontinued.
 Despite the name “wood wren” given by Cybis, this bird appears instead to be the winter wren, Troglodytes hiemalis.
 There were two versions/forms of this sculpture, using two different branch molds.
 The form shown above, with the ‘lower’ branch mold and three dogwood flowers, was the first one.
 The photo in the circa-1960s Cybis catalogs is of this version.
 The example above is missing its original base.

 Here is the limited edition Great White Heron, posing at 19” high as an issue of 350.
 The 1979 Cybis catalog gives its issue year as 1964, although Cybis in Retrospect shows it as 1965; the edition was completed in 1973.
 The retail price started at $850 and ended at $1300.
 The so-called “Great White Heron” is actually the white morph of the Great Blue Heron Ardea herodia.
 Cybis is being inexact again, because although they’ve got the leg color correct for this white variant, they neglected to add the long neck and chest feathers that give this heron a somewhat ‘shaggy’ appearance.
 Artistic license!
 Like the earlier Little Blue Heron, this too was by Laszlo Ispanky.